Confined Space Program

-Confined Spaces Trainings & Quick Links
+Confined Space Trainings & Quick Links

-Confined Spaces Program Summary
+Confined Space Program Summary

 This program establishes guidelines and procedures for confined space entry.

 This program applies to all departments that have confined spaces in their work area, or where employees must enter confined spaces to perform work.
 A confined space may have poor air quality due to lack of natural ventilation and/or a potentially toxic or hazardous atmosphere.
 Personnel entering confined spaces at Virginia Tech must be trained and authorized.
 An Assessment Form must be completed by the supervisor prior to entry into any confined space.

 Employers are required to evaluate the workplace to determine if there are any permit-required confined spaces.
 Departments should work with Environmental Health & Safety to identify, evaluate, and classify confined spaces in their work areas and develop written assessments and entry protocols.
 Employees must be informed of such spaces in the work area by posting danger signs, or by any other equally effective means (i.e. training).
 Departments are responsible for providing and applying appropriate signs in accordance with OSHA regulations.
 Example: "DANGER: Confined Space - DO NOT ENTER."